JPEWdev/spdx-3-model/model/SimpleLicensing/Properties/customIdToLicense.md

 "LicenseRef-" or "AdditionRef-" refers to license or addition text not found in the official [SPDX License List](https://spdx.org/licenses/).

-These custom licenses must be a CustomLicense, a CustomLicenseAddition, or a SimpleLicensingText which are identified with a unique URI identifier.

-The key for the DictionaryEntry is the string used in the license expression and the value is the URI for the corresponding CustomLicense, CustomLicenseAddition, or SimpleLicensingText.
+The key for the DictionaryEntry is the string used in the license expression and the value is target Element, which must be a CustomLicense, CustomLicenseAddition, or SimpleLicensingText.

 ## Metadata

-- name: customIdToUri
+- name: customIdToLicense
 - Nature: ObjectProperty
-- Range: /Core/DictionaryEntry
+- Range: /Core/ElementMap